 A stem cell or bone marrow transplant aims to keep the leukaemia under control for as long as possible.

 Stem cell or bone marrow transplant is a way of giving very high dose chemotherapy, sometimes with whole body radiotherapy.
-Only a handful of stem cell or bone marrow transplants are carried out each year for chronic lymphocytic leukaemia.
+Only a handful of stem cell or bone marrow transplants are carried out each year for chronic lymphocytic leukaemia (CLL).

 Why you might have it

-Bone marrow or stem cell transplants are not commonly used for chronic lymphocytic leukaemia.
-The aim of transplant is to try to cure your chronic lymphocytic leukaemia, or control it for longer than is possible with other types of treatment.
+Bone marrow or stem cell transplants are not commonly used for CLL.
+The aim of transplant is to try to cure the leukaemia, or control it for longer than is possible with other types of treatment.
 Your doctor is most likely to suggest a transplant if you are young and well enough to tolerate the intensive treatment.

 You are most likely to have a transplant if your leukaemia has come back quite quickly after your initial treatment.